Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/README.md

 ### _Logger operation/setup_

 The logger is configured through an external file called [`settings.txt`](https://github.com/In-Progress-M-Russo/CarND-P8-PID-Control/blob/log_and_test/logs/settings.txt), in the [logs](https://github.com/In-Progress-M-Russo/CarND-P8-PID-Control/tree/log_and_test/logs) folder.
 This implementation follows what documented [here](https://www.boost.org/doc/libs/1_72_0/libs/log/doc/html/log/detailed/utilities.html#log.detailed.utilities.setup.settings_file) and allows for changes in the logging structure (for example changes in the sinks, filtering or even enabling/disabling) without recompiling the code.
 At the moment both the console and the file sink are activated but they are configured with different severity levels, so to avoid flooding the terminal with messages.
-Anothere reference on how to build a logger using Boost (but without using the settings file) can be found [here](https://gernotklingler.com/blog/simple-customized-logger-based-boost-log-v2/).
+Anothere good reference on how to build a logger using Boost (but without using the settings file) can be found [here](https://gernotklingler.com/blog/simple-customized-logger-based-boost-log-v2/).

 The log files are saved also in the [logs](https://github.com/In-Progress-M-Russo/CarND-P8-PID-Control/tree/log_and_test/logs)  folder.
 The name of the file is built considering the date and time of the run, so to avoid overwritings.